Observers at the Kennedy Space Centre launch of Apollo II which carried three astronauts to the moon in 1969

 (76cm x 109cm x 2cm)

-More about the launch
+More about the Apollo 11 mission

-The primary objective of Apollo 11 was to complete a national goal set by President John F. Kennedy on May 25, 1961: perform a crewed lunar landing and return to Earth.
+The primary objective of Apollo 11 was to complete a national goal set by President John F. Kennedy on May 25, 1961, which was to perform a crewed lunar landing and return to Earth.

 The launch was televised live in 33 countries, with an estimated 25 million viewers in the United States alone.
 Millions more around the world listened to radio broadcasts.